The on-camera zoom lens is controlled by the zooming buttons on the backpanel:

 |Click on the image to see a larger one|

-With this comparison in mind, if you wish to exaggerate the foreground, consider using a wide angle lens.
+With this comparison in mind, if you want to exaggerate the foreground, consider using a wide angle lens.
 In general, we point the lens downward so that the foreground will occupy most of the image.
 Of course, the foreground must have something interesting to be exaggerated.
-If you wish to have a compressed effect that pulls distant objects close together, use a telephoto lens.
+If you want to have a compressed effect that pulls distant objects close together, use a telephoto lens.
 Please keep in mind that this does not rule out the common sense that using wide angle (resp., telephoto) to take a wide scene (resp., distant objects).

 There are more information in the Converter Lenses section, including a focal length comparison, lens hoods, and the discussion of each of the five converters.